Title VI / Nondiscrimination Policy and Complaint Process

 Limited English Proficiency (LEP)

-Title VI of the Civil Rights Act of 1964, Executive Order 13166, and various directives from the US Department of Justice (DOJ) and US Department of Transportation (DOT) require federal-aid recipients to take reasonable steps to ensure meaningful access to programs, services and activities by those who do not speak English proficiently.
+Title VI of the Civil Rights Act of 1964, Executive Order 13166, and various directives from the US Department of Justice (DOJ), US Department of Transportation (DOT), and other federal agencies require federal-aid recipients to take reasonable steps to ensure meaningful access to programs, services and activities by those who do not speak English proficiently.
 To determine the extent to which LEP services are required and in which languages, the law requires the analysis of four factors:

 - The frequency with which LEP individuals come in contact with these programs, services or activities;